kapw001/CarMarker-Animation/README.md

  <LI>
   <ul>Note:
    <code>
-    If you are animation car onLocationChanged() then, Ideal location request for car animation should be as below.
+    If you are animating car onLocationChanged() then, Ideal location request for car animation should be as below.
 Greater than the interval mentioned will give more good results but less than this may hamper the animation.